Dazaifu shrine - Fukuoka Travel Guide

 Check Rates and Availability

-Situated near the city attractions, this hotel is a convenient option for those who want to be near shopping areas, restaurants, and sightseeing spots in the city.
+Situated near the city’s attractions, this hotel is a convenient option for those who want to be close to shopping areas, restaurants, and sightseeing spots.
 The hotel features public hot spring baths, a sauna, and a restaurant.
-All their rooms furnished with an LCD TV with satellite channels, a refrigerator, and tea making facilities.
+All their rooms are furnished with an LCD TV with satellite channels, a refrigerator, and tea-making facilities.
 Nightwear and slippers are provided.
 It’s also near Canal City, and you’ll find lots of tourist spots near this accommodation.

 The Royal Park Hotel Fukuoka